PECO Multicultural Series at Penn’s Landing

 Festival of India

-Celebrate the culture, music, and food from 14 Caribbean islands during the 27th annual Carribean Festival at Penn’s Landing.
-Benefiting college students of Carribean descent, this year’s festival will feature a Caribbean workshop, a children’s corner, a marketplace and music by the Philly Pan Stars Steel Ban.
+Celebrate the culture, music and food from 14 Caribbean islands during the 28th annual Caribbean Festival at Penn’s Landing.
+Benefiting college students of Carribean descent, this year’s festival will feature a Caribbean workshop, a children’s corner, a marketplace and music from across the islands.

 Mexican Independence Day Festival